Windows Hotkeys and Shortcuts

 Useful Windows Run Box Commands

 I mentioned earlier if you press the Windows key and R the run dialog box shows.
-I honestly don't use Run that much these days, but there are a few useful programs you can start quickly using Run.
+There are a few useful programs you can start quickly using Run.

 - appwiz.cpl opens the Control Panel

 - dxdiag opens the Directx settings program, and this program shows you some hardware and graphics card information about your computer.

 - explorer opens a new Explorer window.